 |Sophomore/Lower Division with intention to major in Biomedical Engineering||Not eligible to apply.
 Must be accepted into the major first.|

-Transfer students must have completed one full semester in CSE with a reported UM GPA before applying to the Co-op Program.
+Transfer students must have completed one full semester in CSE (which includes at least one CSE course) with a reported UMN GPA before applying to the Co-op Program.
 This applies to students transfering from another school or from another college within the University of Minnesota.

 Applying Multiple Times